 12. Rolled Chicken Tacos

 The prodigal taco returns.
 These fan-favorite tubular tacos (which are essentially taquitos) were tested back in 2014 and made their triumphant comeback to the main, nationwide menu.
 If crunchy rolled chicken tubes aren't enough reason to opt into these suckers, they are designed to be paired with Taco Bell's reshuffled line of dipping sauces, including spicy ranch, nacho cheese sauce, and guacamole.
 I'm going to deliver a hot take here, and say these RCT's are Taco Bell's version of chicken nuggets -- now that the extremely good (but also temporary) Fried Chicken Nacho Chips have left the menu.

 This is definitely a more distinct taste than the Fiery version... it just doesn't hit the same notes as the original.
-But it works well enough to be included in the coveted top 10.
+But it works well enough to be within sniffing distance of the coveted top 10.

 9. Double Decker Taco

 Ahh the Double Decker Taco.
 It's the perfect solution for the indecisive taco lover, and the best of both worlds: hard and soft.
 Overall, there's absolutely nothing wrong with what the Double Decker has going on -- but alas, it's just not the best thing going on, overall.

 The Nachos Supreme and Nachos BellGrande (basically, the Supreme soaked in melted cheese) are two of Taco Bell's big hitters.